AI

 Key Aspects of Systematic AI

-For labs implementing systematic AI, following this 8-step organised process can ensure you get the most out of your efforts:
+For labs implementing systematic AI, following this 8-step organized process can ensure you get the most out of your efforts:

 1. Problem Definition: Systematic AI begins with clearly defining the problem or objective the AI system intends to address.
 This involves understanding the domain context, identifying stakeholders' needs, and establishing measurable goals and success criteria.